 What if there is an emergency?

 If you feel that you have an emergency that justifies speeding up the motion process, you may consider filing an additional motion asking for expedited consideration of your main motion.
-Civil Rule 77(g) PDF is the special court rule controlling these requests.
+Civil Rule 77(g) is the special court rule controlling these requests.
 Requests for expedited consideration are rarely granted, and should only be used in a real emergency.
 You may call the Family Law Self-Help Center Helpline for more information and the special form, or you may consult with an attorney.
 There are special requirements to serve a motion for expedited consideration.

 Return to top